 The D.J.
 McManus Foundation

 The John H. and Diana M. Loeb Philanthropic Fund

-Musicambia at Sing Sing is made possible, in part, by grants from the Bay and Paul Foundations, the D’Addario Foundation, the Mirapaul Foundation, the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature and the New York State Regional Economic Development Council.
+The Musicambia at Sing Sing Program is made possible, in part, by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature and the New York State Regional Economic Development Council.

 Although we are fortunate to receive foundation and government support, we’re still working hard to sustainably grow and reach more incarcerated individuals with our transformative music programming.

 A gift of $100 will pay for one 88-key keyboard for one of our students, 5 music theory textbooks, 3 sets of Bass strings, or a new violin bow.

 A gift of $250 will pay for two keyboards, one guitar, one bass guitar, 15 music theory textbooks, or for one teaching artist to travel to and from Ossining, New York and teach one half-day workshop to 32 inmates at Sing Sing Correctional Facility.